shreyasgune/network-simulations/readme.md

 You're going to need Cisco Packet Tracer to try these things out.
 There might be a student edition you can get hold of.
 [Packet Tracer](https://www.netacad.com/about-networking-academy/packet-tracer/)
 For more advanced labs, I'm using GNS3.
-There is a ton of configuration that is required to be taken care of and I will expand on those specifics in this section on 5/21/2016.
+There is a ton of configuration that is required to be taken care of and I will expand on those specifics in this section on ~~5/21/2016~~ .
+It turns out that I've got a lot more on my plate than I initially planned for so the updates will be a bit sparse and spread out.
 Keep looking into this space for the updated info.
 If you wan't to play around, go ahead and download [GNS3](https://www.gns3.com/software/download).

 ##Series